 Thus Leonardo’s proposal merges the green, white and black colour scheme found in the chief of the council arms with the saltire and gauntlets to create a flag composed of a white fimbriated black saltire on a green field with the left and right quadrants formed by the saltire each bearing a white gauntlet.
 The resulting flag

 is a strong effective, design, clearly exhibiting locally meaningful and resonant themes.
+Below,

 The flag is available to purchase here.